Today, I’m sharing this Paula Deen baked beans recipe with you, in all its Southern goodness.

 - If you don’t want bacon, you can skip it, but be sure to caramelize the onions well to still give the dish flavor.

-- Serve baked beans as a side dish to barbecued meats, burgers, kabobs, and every dish you’ll find in a summer barbecue.
+- Wondering what to eat with baked beans?
+You can’t go wrong with barbecued meats, burgers, kabobs, and every dish you’ll find in a summer barbecue.
 You can even pair it with a bag of chips for a hearty snack.

 - Storage instructions: